0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_Auto_Scaling/README.md

 The idea of Auto Scaling is to have multiple servers with the same exact code and configuration for two main reasons:

 - redundancy: one server goes down, the other can still process incommign requests
-- spread the load: instead of upgardgin one server to a bigger one you spread the load among multiple servers
+- spread the load: instead of upgardgin one server to a bigger one you spread the load among multiple smaller servers

 To take advantage of this feature you'll alos need a Load Balancer, but more on this in the next sectin.